 An approximate, semi-analytic mode solver for dielectric integrated optical waveguides with two-dimensional light confinement and weak lateral guiding.
-Following the waveguide definition in terms of refractive indices, layer thicknesses, slice widths, and the vacuum wavelength, the script calculates the propagation constants / effective indices of guided modes and allows to inspect the corresponding optical field patterns.
+For a waveguide configuration specified in terms of refractive indices, layer thicknesses, slice widths, and the vacuum wavelength, the script calculates the propagation constants / effective indices of guided modes and allows to inspect the corresponding optical field patterns.
 It is intended as a basic tool for integrated optics design, in particular for purposes of demonstration.
 Note the remarks on the variant of the effective-index approximation the mode solver relies on.

 This concerns lossless dielectric optical waveguides with a rectangular, piecewise constant refractive index profile.
 The input mask receives the vacuum wavelength, a specification of the target polarization, and, for a waveguide geometry with Nl interior layers and Ns interior slices, the layer thicknesses t1, ..., tNl, the slice widths w1, ..., wNs, and a matrix of refractive index values n0,0, ..., nNl+1,Ns+1.
 All dimensions are given in units of micrometers.
 The figure illustrates an example for a waveguide with Nl = 3 interior layers, and Ns = 3 interior slices: